fabdullah230/fabdullah230/README.md

 ## Welcome to my _organized_ stash of codes

-### Hello I'm Fardin Abdullah, I am a penultimate year CS major in CUHK.
+### Hello I'm Fardin Abdullah, I am a final year CS major in CUHK.
 I am:

-- Actively looking for internship opportunities
+- Actively looking for 2024 graduate developer opportunities
 - Eager to  work in competitive and challenging environments
 - Currently focused on skill development and learning
 - Quite personable and a good team player